Last updated June 20, 2021.

 Ink Cartridges, Light Bulbs, and Rechargeable Batteries Take-Back Programs

 These programs are designed to keep contaminants out of landfills, as all three types of these items contain toxic materials.
 A few companies offer “rewards” in exchange for recycling.
 For example, Staples offers $2 back in rewards per recycled ink cartridge.
 This creates brand loyalty, as you are more likely to buy your ink there regularly if you are trying to use this rewards program.
 In fact, you have to – their rules state that you can earn the $2 per cartridge “if the member has spent at least $30 in ink and/or toner purchases at Staples over the previous 180 days.”
 This is only a good deal if you buy enough ink to keep up with that.
-At least these cartridges will likely be recycled.
-Other companies, such as HP, have many ways for consumers and businesses to recycle their ink cartridges and electronics.
+At least these cartridges are likely recycled.
+Other companies, such as HP, have many ways for consumers and businesses to recycle their ink cartridges and electronics.6

 Many hardware stores and home improvement centers, such as Lowe’s and The Home Depot, take back used compact fluorescent light bulbs and rechargeable batteries.
 Batteries Plus Bulbs will accept certain types of light bulbs and batteries, although not alkaline.
-For alkaline battery recycling, see my post from earlier this year.
+For alkaline battery recycling, see my article from earlier this year.

 In my next post, I’ll examine two types of take-back programs that have high success rates.
 Thanks for reading, and please subscribe!